grafana/tempo/docs/sources/tempo/operations/monitor/set-up-monitoring.md

 app.kubernetes.io/version=2.4.1
 ```

-Because of this, you can use Kubernetes service discovery in Grafana Agent via the above annotations to ensure that metrics are scraped from each Tempo component.
+Because of this, you can use Kubernetes service discovery in Grafana Agent using these annotations to ensure that metrics are scraped from each Tempo component.
 Using the [`discovery.kubernetes` Flow component](https://grafana.com/docs/agent/latest/flow/reference/components/discovery.kubernetes/), you can include selectors to scrape from targets based on labels, for example.
 As there are Tempo-specific component labels, you can specify a rule that covers all of the Tempo components.

 ```yaml
 discovery.kubernetes "k8s_pods" {